compare

 Your course breakdown:

-The Graduate Certificate in Psychology consists of:
+The Graduate Diploma in Psychology consists of:

 What you'll study: